Wainscoting meaning “panels lining the walls of rooms” is from the 1570s.

 In the 13th century, Henry III imported wood from Norway and used it to line rooms at Windsor Castle, England.
 As time went on, decorative panelling turned into fine art.
 Linen-fold panelling was a decorated and embellished style that became popular in the 15th century.
 This type of panelling lined walls, doors, cupboards and shelves, and great examples of this style can be found at Hampton Court Palace in Richmond.
-Boiserie panelling, which is ornate and intricately carved, became favored in French interior design in the late 17th century.
-The Louvre and Versailles, classic Parisian residences and the pearls of world architecture, preserved the first luxury boiseries.
-France set a global trend, and the boiseries moved to English, German, Russian noble houses and to the rich estates in Spanish colonies in Mexico and Cuba.
+Boiserie panelling, which is ornate and intricately carved, became favoured in French interior design in the late 17th century.
+The Louvre and Versailles, classic Parisian residences and the pearls of world architecture, preserved the first luxury boiserie.
+France set a global trend, and the boiserie moved to English, German, and Russian noble houses and to the rich estates in Spanish colonies in Mexico and Cuba.
 Furthermore, during the 18th century, a new panelling style came into fruition: Wainscot panelling.
 Product of Danish Wainscot Oak, this panelling was characterized by only covering the lower section of a wall, leaving a dado above.

 13th Century- Decorative Panelling at Windsor Castle, England

 13th Century- Boiserie Panelling at The Louver, France

 17th Century- Boiserie Panelling at Palace of Versailles, France